dsungit/netconf_rpc_dispatcher/README.md

 ### RAW

 In this example, we dispatch the `<get-software-information/>` RPC twice via the CLI, and the output is provided without any formatting.
-The `ncclient` library automatically adds the `nc` namespace prefix to the `rpc-reply` tag in the XML output."
+The `ncclient` library automatically adds the `nc` namespace prefix to the `rpc-reply` tag in the XML output.

 ```bash
 dysun@dysun-Super-Server:~/code/netconf_rpc_dispatcher$ python3 netconf_rpc_dispatcher.py \